simplex-chat/simplex-chat/README.md

 ## Why privacy of communications matter

-Everyone should care about privacy and security of their communications - innocuous conversations can put you in danger even even if there is nothing to hide.
+Everyone should care about privacy and security of their communications - innocuous conversations can put you in danger even if there is nothing to hide.

 One of the most shocking stories is the experience of [Mohamedou Ould Slahi](https://en.wikipedia.org/wiki/Mohamedou_Ould_Slahi) that he wrote about in his memoir and that is shown in The Mauritanian movie.
 He was put into Guantanamo camp, without trial, and was tortured there for 15 years after a phone call to his relative in Afghanistan, under suspicion of being involved in 9/11 attacks, even though he lived in Germany for the 10 years prior to the attacks.